jacobschellenberg/SyncthingScripts/README.md

 To convert Mbps to KiB/s: `Mbps × 1024 ÷ 8 = KiB/s`

+These scripts interact with Syncthing’s REST API and process the config as JSON, not XML.
+While the on-disk `config.xml` is XML, the API expects JSON for all configuration operations.

+### Why the entire config must be sent

+Syncthing's REST API requires the entire configuration object to be submitted when making changes via `PUT /rest/config`.
+There is no way to update just one setting — even minor adjustments (like bandwidth limits) must be applied by fetching the full config, modifying it, and sending it back.
+This is a documented behavior in the [official Syncthing API reference](https://docs.syncthing.net/rest/config.html), and scripts in this repo are designed to follow this approach.

 ## Usage

 This repository contains tools tailored for Windows-based Syncthing setups.
 See below for complete setup instructions on that platform.
 Additional cross-platform tools may be added in the future.